 In the area of technology, it is the goal of our system to work toward the implementation of a 1:1 initiative in grades 6-12.
 During the 2014-15 school year, our board of education provided funding to pilot a 1:1 program with our 7th grade students.
-In order to make this type of SY 2015-2016 Page 7 © 2015 Advance Education, Inc. All rights reserved unless otherwise granted by written agreement.

-initiative successful long-term, we must acquire adequate funding and provide the proper training for our staff in how to truly use instructional technology programs.
+In order to make this type of SY 2014-2015 initiative successful long-term, we must acquire adequate funding and provide the proper training for our staff in how to truly use instructional technology programs.
 Through the local school foundation, the system had provided funding for purchasing SmartBoards for all 4th-6th grade classrooms and hope to eventually extend this initiative through the middle and high schools.
 Through fundraising and local school money, Oneonta Elementary purchased 2 Chromebook carts for classroom use.
 One cart will remain in a 5th grade classroom to be incorporated in a technology class where students will learn keyboarding, along with other technology skills.
 The second cart is available for checkout by any teacher for classroom use.
 With a large amount of online content, technology is going to be a key piece of the evolving curriculum.